How to Start Selling on eBay and Grow a Profitable eCommerce Business

 If it looks like your product has potential, go list it on eBay and see if you can rely on your intuition.

-Paypal is the top choice for many sellers and buyers.
-It also gives you extra Seller Protection.
-X-Cart is a premium PayPal partner, we have a warm long-term friendship with this guys.
-You can rely on them, we checked 😉
+- PayPal and PayPal Credit are the top choices for many sellers and buyers.
+They also give you extra Seller Protection.
+What’s more, X-Cart is a premium PayPal partner; we have a warm long-term friendship with these guys.
+You can rely on them, we checked.

-Payment by personal check, cashier’s check, bank-to-bank money transfers, or money order is allowed only for a limited list of categories like capital equipment, Real Estate, Adult Only, and some Motors categories.
-For the rest, wire transfer to your bank account is impossible.
+- Payment by personal check, cashier’s check, bank-to-bank money transfers, or money order is allowed only for a limited list of categories like Capital Equipment, Real Estate, Adult Only, and some Motors categories.
+For other categories, a wire transfer to your bank account is impossible.

-Decide, which way the extra cash will arrive into your pocket, and let’s craft the eBay listing that sells.
+Decide how you’d like to receive your extra cash, and let’s craft the eBay listing that sells.

-eBay is a crowded space and the competition is high.
-Moreover, eBay itself has to compete for traffic with such monsters as Alibaba or Amazon or Etsy.
-Hence, listing optimization is crucial for both internal eBay’s “Best Match Search” and external search engines like Google.
+eBay is a crowded space, and the competition is high.
+Moreover, eBay as a domain has to compete for traffic with such monsters as Alibaba, Amazon, and Etsy.
+Hence, listing optimization is crucial for both internal eBay’s “Best Match” search algorithm and external search engines like Google.

+Relax, we’re not diving that deep.
+There’s a stand-alone guide to find out more about SEO eCommerce.
 We will rely on the Pareto principle, keeping in mind that 20% of the efforts generate 80% of the effects, and focus on the easiest 20%.
 How do you like the plan?

 What are the conclusions?

-Avoid nonsense like “fudgr1975" that seems unprofessional.
-Insert a keyword that describes what you sell, like "Plus_size_wedding_dress"
+Avoid nonsense like “fudgr1975”.
+It looks unprofessional.
+Insert a keyword that describes your item instead.
+For instance, “Plus_size_wedding_dress.”

-Add a picture and information about you to assure buyers that you are a legitimate seller who has come here to stay.
+Add a picture and a short bio to assure buyers that you are a legitimate seller who has come here to stay (not to fool around!).

-Unless the buyer has opted to search both in the title and item description, eBay only looks for words in the listing’s title.
-Also, product title has significant weight, when the page is being indexed by Google.
+Unless the buyer has opted to search both in the title and item description, eBay matches searches with the words in the listing’s title.
+Also, the product title has significant weight when the page is being indexed by Google.

-Take ‘Delicate sequin-embroidered lace mermaid dress with swirling organza’ — even though it sounds picturesque, no one’s going to search for ‘sequin-embroidered’ or ‘swriling organza’.
-Try something like “new size 12 white wedding dress’ instead and you’ll cover a more broad range of the search terms the buyers are likely to use.
+Take ‘Delicate sequin-embroidered lace mermaid dress with swirling organza’ — even though it sounds picturesque, no one’s going to search for ‘sequin-embroidered’ or ‘swirling organza’.
+Try something like “new size 12 white wedding dress’ instead, and you’ll cover a more broad range of the search terms the buyers are likely to use.

 In other words, use general terms and keywords together with the exact product attributes like size, condition, brand, color.

 But not all the keywords are created equal.
-How to choose whether to use “wedding dress” or “wedding gown”, for example?
-Or won’t "bridal” be a better word instead of “wedding”?
+How should you choose whether to use “wedding dress” or “wedding gown”, for example?
+Or would “bridal” be a better word instead of “wedding”?